YukiAtsusaka/math-prep/README.md

 <br>

 Past instructors (more will be added!
-If you know the history at Rice, please let me know by contacting atsusaka[AT]rice.edu)
+If you know the history of RicePoliSci, please let me know by contacting atsusaka[AT]rice.edu)

 - Ahra Wu (2015-2017, Dartmouth College)
 - Yuki Atsusaka (2018-, Current Student)